chinel/react-graphql-todoApp/README.md

 ## Introduction

-This application is a simple Todo App built using react js and Hasura as the serverless Backend providing all the GraphQl Api's needed
+This application is a simple Todo App built using react js and Hasura as the serverless Backend providing all the GraphQl Api's needed.

+- You can add a todo list
+- You can double click a todo to mark it as finished
+- You can as well delete a todo

 ### Technologies used